 Dad was diagnosed with terminal cancer at age 61.
 He died one month after his 62nd birthday.

-Many churches are dying.
+Many churches are dying for similar reasons.

 Why Churches Die

 Why?
 Why do these dying churches walk resolutely down the path of death?
 Why don’t they attempt something dramatic, something bold?
 I have worked with too many of these churches.
 Allow me to share six common responses to these questions.

 - Why Churches Die: They refuse to admit they are sick, very sick.
 I have worked with churches whose attendance has declined by over 80 percent.
 They have no gospel witness in the community.
 They have not seen a person come to Christ in two decades.
 But they say they are fine.
 They say nothing is wrong.

 - Why Churches Die: They are still waiting on the “magic bullet” pastor.
 They reason, if only we could find the right pastor, we would be fine.
 But they bring in pastor after pastor.
 Each leaves after a short-term stint, frustrated that the congregation was so entrenched in its ways.
 So the church starts the search again for the magic bullet pastor.

 - Why Churches Die: They fail to accept responsibility.
 I recently met with the remaining members of a dying church.
 Their plight was the community’s fault.
 Those people should be coming to their church.
 It was the previous five pastors’ fault.
 Or it was the fault of culture.
 If everything returned to the Bible belt mentality of decades earlier, we would be fine.